Childcare Subsidy FAQ

 What is the childcare subsidy?

 To help meet the cost of pre-first grade childcare, USF offers a childcare subsidy to eligible faculty and staff.
 The program provides you the flexibility to choose a childcare provider at a location that suits your family’s needs and a subsidy amount to contribute to the cost of that childcare.
-The childcare subsidy is applied to your dependent care flexible spending account (FSA), which is administered by third-party vendor, BASIC pacific.
+The childcare subsidy is applied to your dependent care flexible spending account (FSA), which is administered by third-party vendor, Benefit Resources (BRI).

 Am I eligible for the childcare subsidy?